Occupational health law: 5 points to remember

 • Training of persons designated to assist the employer in managing occupational health and safety: the law makes it compulsory to train employees who are competent to deal with occupational risk prevention activities within the company.

-• Prevention passport: The law provides for the creation of a prevention passport.
-The prevention passport will record all training courses attended by the employee in the field of safety and occupational risk prevention, including mandatory training, as well as any certificates or diplomas obtained in this context.
+• Prevention Passport: The law provides for the creation of a prevention passport.
+Thus, all training courses completed by the employee related to safety and the prevention of occupational risks—including mandatory training—as well as the certificates, diplomas, and other credentials obtained in this context, are listed in the employee’s prevention passport.

-The procedures for implementing the prevention passport and making it available to the employer will be determined by decree, and will come into force no later than October 1, 2022.
+The procedures for implementing the prevention passport and making it available to the employer are set forth by decree, which will take effect no later than October 1, 2022.

 4- Preventing the risk of losing one's job

-This medical check-up can be brought forward and organized in conjunction with another medical check-up when the worker is due to be examined by the occupational physician two years before the due date.
+• This medical examination may be brought forward and scheduled in conjunction with another medical visit when the employee is required to be examined by the occupational physician two years before the scheduled date.

-A decree is awaited to set out the implementing procedures.
+• A decree is expected to outline the implementation details.

 • The purpose of this meeting is to inform the employee of the measures that can be taken to prevent him or her from losing his or her job, the pre-reinstatement examination from which he or she can benefit, and the measures that can be taken to adapt his or her workstation and working hours.